spine/spine.site/app/views/docs/introduction.md

 The library is written in [CoffeeScript](http://jashkenas.github.com/coffee-script), but doesn't necessarily require CoffeeScript to develop applications.
 You can use CoffeeScript or JavaScript, whichever language you're most familiar with.

-Spine is tiny, the library comes in at around 600 lines of CoffeeScript.
-Being lightweight and simple is fundamental to Spine.
+Spine is tiny, the core library comes in at around 600 lines of CoffeeScript.
+Being lightweight and simple is fundamental to Spine, and it's only dependency is jquery or zepto.

 ##Core values